 Fortunately, there are several strategies to help people cope with vitiligo.
 Also, various treatments—discussed in the next section—can minimize, camouflage, or, in some cases, even eliminate white patches.
 First, it is important to find a doctor who is knowledgeable about the disorder and takes it seriously.
-The doctor should also be a good listener and be able to provide emotional support.
 You must let your doctor know if you are feeling depressed, because doctors and other mental health professionals can help people deal with depression.
 You should also learn as much as possible about the disorder and treatment choices so that you can participate in making important decisions about your medical care.

 Some people with vitiligo have found that cosmetics that cover the white patches improve their appearance and help them feel better about themselves.
 You may need to experiment with several brands of concealing cosmetics before finding the product that works best.

 The main goal of treating vitiligo is to improve appearance.
-Therapy for vitiligo takes a long time—it usually must be continued for 6 to 18 months.
 The choice of therapy depends on the number of white patches; their location, sizes, and how widespread they are; and what you prefer in terms of treatment.
 Each patient responds differently to therapy, and a particular treatment may not work for everyone.
 Current treatment options for vitiligo include medication, surgery, and adjunctive therapies (used along with surgical or medical treatments).

 A number of medical therapies, most of which are applied topically, can reduce the appearance of vitiligo.
 These are some of the most commonly used:

-- Topical steroid therapy.
-Steroid creams may be helpful in repigmenting (returning the color to) white patches, particularly if they are applied in the initial stages of the disease.
+Topical therapy.
+Creams, including corticosteroids, may be helpful in repigmenting (returning the color to) white patches, particularly if they are applied in the initial stages of the disease.
 Corticosteroids are a group of drugs similar to hormones such as cortisone, which are produced by the adrenal glands.
-Doctors often prescribe a mild topical corticosteroid cream for children under 10 years old and a stronger one for adults.
-You must apply the cream to the white patches on the skin for at least 3 months before seeing any results.
-Corticosteriod creams are the simplest and safest treatment for vitiligo, but are not as effective as psoralen photochemotherapy (see below).
 Yet, as with any medication, these creams can cause side effects.
 For this reason, the doctor will monitor you closely for skin shrinkage and skin striae (streaks or lines on the skin).
-These side effects are more likely to occur in areas where the skin is thin, such as on the face and armpits, or in the genital region.
-They can be minimized by using weaker formulations of steroid creams in these areas.

-- Psoralen photochemotherapy.
-Also known as psoralen and ultraviolet A (PUVA) therapy, this is probably the most effective treatment for vitiligo available in the United States.
+Psoralen photochemotherapy.
+Also known as psoralen and ultraviolet A (PUVA) therapy, this is an effective treatment for many patients.
 The goal of PUVA therapy is to repigment the white patches.
-However, it is time-consuming, and care must be taken to avoid side effects, which can sometimes be severe.
+However, it is time consuming, and care must be taken to avoid side effects, which can sometimes be severe.
 Psoralen is a drug that contains chemicals that react with ultraviolet light to cause darkening of the skin.
 The treatment involves taking psoralen by mouth (orally) or applying it to the skin (topically).
 This is followed by carefully timed exposure to sunlight or to ultraviolet A (UVA) light that comes from a special lamp.
-Typically, you will receive treatments in your doctor's office so you can be carefully watched for any side effects.
 You must minimize exposure to sunlight at other times.
-Both oral and topical psoralen photochemotherapy are described below.

 Known side effects of oral psoralen include sunburn, nausea and vomiting, itching, abnormal hair growth, and hyperpigmentation.
 Oral psoralen photochemotherapy may also increase the risk of skin cancer, although the risk is minimal at doses used for vitiligo.
-If you are undergoing oral PUVA therapy, you should apply sunscreen and avoid direct sunlight for 24 to 48 hours after each treatment to avoid sunburn and reduce the risk of skin cancer.
-To avoid eye damage, particularly cataracts, you should also wear protective UVA sunglasses for 18 to 24 hours after each treatment.
+If you are undergoing oral PUVA therapy, you will be advised to apply sunscreen, avoid direct sunlight, and wear protective UVA sunglasses for a period of time after each treatment.

-- Depigmentation.
+Depigmentation.
 This treatment involves fading the rest of the skin on the body to match the areas that are already white.
-For people who have vitiligo on more than 50 percent of their bodies, depigmentation may be the best treatment option.
-Patients apply the drug monobenzyl ether of hydroquinone (monobenzone) twice a day to pigmented areas until they match the already-depigmented areas.
-You must avoid direct skin-to-skin contact with other people for at least 2 hours after applying the drug, as transfer of the drug may cause depigmentation of the other person's skin.
+For people who have vitiligo on more than 50 percent of their bodies, depigmentation may be recommended.
+Patients apply the drug monobenzyl ether of hydroquinone (monobenzone) twice a day to pigmented areas until they match the already depigmented areas.
+You will be advised to avoid direct skin-to-skin contact with other people for at least 2 hours after applying the drug, as transfer of the drug may cause depigmentation of the other person’s skin.
 The major side effect of depigmentation therapy is inflammation (redness and swelling) of the skin.
-You may experience itching or dry skin.
+You may also experience itching or dry skin.
 Depigmentation tends to be permanent and is not easily reversed.
 In addition, a person who undergoes depigmentation will always be unusually sensitive to sunlight.

-- Autologous skin grafts.
+Autologous skin grafts.
 The doctor removes skin from one area of your body and attaches it to another area.
 This type of skin grafting is sometimes used for patients with small patches of vitiligo.
 The doctor removes sections of the normal, pigmented skin (donor sites) and places them on the depigmented areas (recipient sites).
 There are several possible complications of autologous skin grafting.
 Infections may occur at the donor or recipient sites.
 The recipient and donor sites may develop scarring, a cobblestone appearance, or a spotty pigmentation, or may fail to repigment at all.
-Treatment with grafting takes time and is costly, and many people find it neither acceptable nor affordable.
+Many people find skin grafting neither acceptable nor affordable.

 Micropigmentation (tattooing).
 This procedure involves implanting pigment into the skin with a special surgical instrument.
 It works best for the lip area, particularly in people with dark skin.
 However, it is difficult for the doctor to match perfectly the color of the skin of the surrounding area.